I think you’ll agree with me that making a house payment each month sucks.

-How this couple bought a home without a mortgage
+How a couple can buy a home without a mortgage

 John and Kristy get married at 22 years old.
 John has a job paying $40,000 and Kristy is a teacher making $30,000.
 This is a combined income of $70,000 per year.
 They decide to live as cheap as they can until they can afford to buy a house with cash.
 They rent an apartment for $600 per month and decide to take very inexpensive vacations over the next 5 years.
 They are able to live on $40,000 per year which allows them to put about $30,000 into savings each year.

-If you think that is crazy, check out people that are living on less:
+If you think that couples story is crazy, check out people that are living on evenless:

 Would you like to have a paid-for home someday?
 Would you consider buying a house without getting a mortgage?